andresmoks720/VASIKAS/docs/ARCHITECTURE.md

 # ARCHITECTURE.md

 This page is a practical map-first guide for the prototype.
-The app is a **persistent MapShell**: the map stays mounted while the sidebar and toolbar react to URL state.
-No proxy servers are used.
+The app is a **persistent MapShell**: the map stays mounted while the sidebar and toolbar react to URL state. **Direct API calls from the browser only—no proxy/back-end**.

 ## Layout + routing contract